-If the insulation of a transformer has different working voltages along the length of the winding, it is permitted to vary clearances, creepage distances and distances through insulation accordingly.
+If the insulation of a transformer has different WORKING VOLTAGES along the length of the winding, it is permitted to vary CLEARANCES, CREEPAGE DISTANCES and distances through insulation accordingly.

-NOTE - An example of such a construction is a 30 kV winding, consisting of multiple bobbins connected in series, and earthed at one and
+NOTE - An example of such a construction is a 30 kV winding, consisting of multiple bobbins connected in series, and earthed at one end.